Cherrybowll/algolabra/documentation/implementation.md

 - https://en.wikipedia.org/wiki/Mersenne_prime
 - Various StackOverflow answers for tips and tricks
-- [ozkanali357's](https://github.com/ozkanali357/AILabsProject) project on the same course, which I peer reviewed, for showing me a slightly faster and smarter way to determine utf-8 bit length without `math` dependency
+- [ozkanali357's](https://github.com/ozkanali357/AILabsProject) project on the same course, which I peer reviewed, for showing me a slightly faster and smarter way to calculate byte length from bit length without `math` dependency